Cephalogram Synthesis and Landmark Detection in Dental Cone-Beam CT Systems: Introduction

 CBCT reconstructs a three-dimensional (3D) volume of anatomical structures.
-For the applications of orthodontics, large field of view (FOV) volumes are typically reconstructed to cover the whole maxillofacial or craniofacial region.
+For the application to orthodontics, large field of view (FOV) volumes are typically reconstructed to cover the whole maxillofacial or craniofacial region.
 In the 3D volume, landmarks can be visualized directly without superimposition and perspective distortion.
 Therefore, a lot of research work has been conducted to evaluate the measurement accuracy, reliability and reproducibility of 3D landmark identification, in order to justify whether 3D cephalometric analysis is more beneficial than the standard 2D analysis.
-For example, Park et al. \cite{park2006proposal} proposed to use 19 landmarks to examine the zygoma, maxilla, mandible and facial convexity and a 3D chart is provided to record measurements.
-Kamiishi et al. \cite{kamiishi2007development} proposed a 3D analysis method using two types of surface rendering.
-Some systematic reviews on 3D cephalometric analysis are presented in \cite{pittayapat2014three,lisboa2015reliability,scarfe2018maxillofacial}.
-However, such 3D cephalometric analysis methods are still under development and mostly limited to research, due to the requirement of special softwares, the lack of standardized analytical methodology and insufficient evidence for diagnostic efficacy \cite{pittayapat2014three}. {In addition, as practitioners are used to work with conventional 2D cephalograms, it usually takes time for them to gain proficient skills on 3D cephalometric analysis.} Therefore, 3D cephalometric analysis is not yet widely used in practice.
+For example, \citep{park2006proposal} proposed to use 19 landmarks to examine the zygoma, maxilla, mandible and facial convexity and a 3D chart is provided to record measurements. \citep{kamiishi2007development} proposed a 3D analysis method using two types of surface rendering.
+Some systematic reviews on 3D cephalometric analysis are presented in \citep{pittayapat2014three,lisboa2015reliability,scarfe2018maxillofacial}.
+Recently, deep learning algorithms have been proposed to detect 3D cephalometric landmarks directly and they have achieved promising results \citep{zhang2017joint,o2018attaining,torosdagli2018deep,payer2019integrating}.
+However, such 3D cephalometric analysis methods are still under development and mostly limited to research, due to the requirement of special softwares, the lack of standardized analytical methodology and insufficient evidence for diagnostic efficacy \citep{pittayapat2014three}.
+In addition, as practitioners are used to working with conventional 2D cephalograms, it usually takes time for them to gain proficient skills on 3D cephalometric analysis.
+Therefore, 3D cephalometric analysis is not yet widely used in practice.